nguyenxx/mtrk_viewer_fork/README.md

 ### Note

 You can change the variable `reps` value in the `index.html` file.
-That will essentially repeat the block sequence as many times as the value.
+That will repeat the block sequence as many times as the value.